There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 Most people in Singapore think the best of the best are just nerds but the truth is that there are plenty of all-rounders who excel in all fronts.

 Being in close proximity with such ambitious and high achieving people, you automatically know what is important for scholarships and having a good CV, and work hard to achieve those aims.
-You can even ask your ever so accessible seniors for advice/help.
+You can even ask your ever so accessible seniors for advice and help.

 Upon graduation, elite school children benefit from having a network of elite friends too.
 Most of my friends are studying in places not just in our big three local universities but also places like Stanford, University of Pennsylvania, Peking University, University of Tokyo and other popular US and UK universities.